 A number of atmospheric agents affect the durability of any manufactured article, including our finishes.
 These agents include salt, polution, wind, ice, heat, light, steam and water.
-Most of these agents are tested through the Extreme Exposure test, while other agents are tested in labortory using purpose built machines.
-The Extreme Exposure test is the most important of all the tests as it measures our finishes performance in real conditions, which no machine can replicate exactly.
+Most of these agents are tested through the Extreme Exposure test, while other agents are tested in laboratory using purpose built machines.
+The Extreme Exposure test is the most important of all the tests as it measures our finishes' performance in real conditions, which no machine can replicate exactly.

 Decorative Imaging's specialist powder coating finishes comply with the international standard for powder coating, Qualicoat.
 Decorative Imaging finishes are a highly durable marine grade powder coating.

 The Qualicoat standard specifies a series of tests that the coatings must perform to.
 The key durability tests are Extreme Exposure testing and Acidic Salt Spray testing

 These tests set out the limits in which a finish can change in colour under harsh UV conditions.
 The higher the class of coating, the more rigorous the extreme exposure testing.

 DECO finishes have been testing in extreme exposure sites such as Miami, Florida and Venice in Italy.
 Extreme exposure test sites have very high levels of ultra-violet solar radiation and salt spray as well as humidity and pollution which are all most likely to cause corrosion.
 Below is a photo of the Venice site

 The Extreme Exposure test involves our samples being laid out on a frame facing up with part of the sample covered for the time period required.
 The exposed part of the sample's surface is measured regularly for any change against the covered part of the sample surface, to determine and rate any change.

 The Qualicoat Standard sets out three levels of durability.
 Classes 1.0, 1.5, and 2.0.

 Class 1 = 1 year Florida test and 1,000 Acidic Salt Spray